ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 `LOCATION` | The location where you want to deploy: AP North, Germany, Global, Sydney, United Kingdom, US East, or US South.
 `legacyCredentials` | Defaults to true.
 This field dictates whether the instance uses both legacy and IAM credentials or IAM credentials only.

-For more information about choosing an authentication method, see the [IAM guide](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-){:new_window}.
+For more information about choosing an authentication method, see the [IAM guide](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-){: new_window}.

 In this example, we want to create an instance of an {{site.data.keyword.cloudant_short_notm}} service by using the `Lite` plan (where the instance name is `cs20170517a` in the US-South location and uses IAM credentials only), you create this instance by using a command similar to the following example:

 ```sh
 ibmcloud resource service-instance-create cs20170517a cloudantnosqldb lite us-south -p '{"legacyCredentials": false}'
 ```
-{:codeblock}
+{: codeblock}

 After creating the service instance, {{site.data.keyword.cloud_notm}}
 responds with a message similar to the following example: